danielvillahermosadominguez/atm-simulation-backend/README.md

 # 16-05-2023
 For the first iteration we want to:
 * [ ] Finish the requirements with this design and acceptance test
-    * [ ] For this exercise we want to apply the concept of Either to controll errors !!!
+    * [In progress] For this exercise we want to apply the concept of Either to controll errors !!!
-    * [ ] Account Number should have 6 digits length.
+    * [In progress] Account Number should have 6 digits length.
 Display message Account Number should have 6 digits length for invalid Account Number.
     * [ ] Account Number should only contains numbers [0-9].
 Display message Account Number should only contains numbers for invalid Account Number.
     * [ ] PIN should have 6 digits length.
 Display message PIN should have 6 digits length for invalid PIN.
     * [ ] PIN should only contains numbers [0-9].
 Display message PIN should only contains numbers for invalid PIN.